Internship Program

 This internship is for students interested in social justice, making campus-wide impact, contributing to Women's Center growth, making new friends, and personal/professional development.

-Our application process for 2024-2025 academic year is open as of November 27th, 2023.
-The application and job descriptions are available below.
+Our application process for 2025-2026 academic year will close on January 21st, 2025.
+The application and job descriptions are listed below.

 We are hiring eight undergraduate students for the following positions: